 The physical exam component, for example, contains elements like VA, IOP, VF, Cornea, Anterior Chamber, and Lens.
 An exam that addresses ALL of the components is weighted more heavily than an exam that addresses five of the components.
 As always, the number of elements that are addressed is determined by the patient's needs and/or the doctor's professional opinion on that day and not the desire to code to a higher level.

 RevolutionEHR features an auto-coding system that can assist you in determining the proper 99xxx series office visit code for a particular encounter.
-It’s enabled by checking the “Medical Reason” box on the RFV screen:
+The auto-coding system is enabled by checking the box for Medical Reason on the RFV screen.
+See Example

-At the conclusion of the encounter on the Coding screen, you’ll notice two buttons: “Code Exam” and “Auto-code Preview”.
-As the names suggest, “Code Exam” will count up the number of elements documented in each of the components within the encounter and then apply the qualifying 99xxx series code to the Performed Services list.
-You know an encounter has been auto-coded when an “A” appears before the code in the Performed Services list:
+At the conclusion of the encounter on the Coding screen, you will notice two buttons: Code Exam and Auto-Code Preview.
+As the names suggest, Code Exam counts the number of elements documented in each of the components within the encounter and then apply the qualifying 99xxx series code to the Performed Services list.
+You know an encounter has been auto-coded when an A displays before the code in the Performed Services list.
+See Example